18297928865/gene-family/README.md

 ![](https://github.com/18297928865/gene-family/blob/FIIGURES/intersection.png)

 We can see that the suquence is multi-line, it may cause some error in the following analyis.
-Using [this program](https://github.com/18297928865/gene-family/blob/programs/multi-mono.py) to transform it to single line
+Using [this program](https://github.com/18297928865/gene-family/blob/programs/multi-mono.py) to transform it to single line, that is, **blastp&HMM.sl**

 ```Python
 fr1=input("enter the file path of multi-line fasta")